skogler/game-playground/GOALS.md

 # Goals

- * Export basic models from blender
+ * Export basic models from blender -DONE
  * Load models into the game
  * Camera that can follow game objects (3rd person)
  * Render models